anjali-k-ctrl/RAG-chatbot/README.md

 Buyer / Seller Isolation

-Documents are assigned an audience (buyer or seller) during upload.
+Documents are assigned an audience during upload:

+buyer
+seller

 The selected audience is applied as a filter during OpenSearch retrieval, ensuring that responses are generated from the relevant documentation.